superagent-ai/superagent/libs/.docker/README.md

   docker-compose --env-file docker.env -f docker-compose.pgdb.yml up --build -d
   ```

 - `docker-compose.mh.yml` - Can be used to start a [motorhead](https://github.com/getmetal/motorhead) server.
-Motorhead is a locally memory and information retrieval server for LLMs.
+Motorhead is a local memory and information retrieval server for LLMs.

 Stop everything with: